ptomulik/testmd/README.md

 Well, in this form it's more complicated than simply putting:

+    package {'apache2': ensure   => '2.2.22-13' }

+or

     packagex {'apache2': ensure   => '2.2.22-13' }

-but note, that the second form work only with versionable package providers.
+but note, that this form work only with versionable package providers.

 Consider similar case on FreeBSD, where **ports** are used to install packages.
 Assume, there are the following packages: `apache22` (ver. `2.2.25`) and